 Who converts videos on iPad???
 It sounds like madness, but it is possible.
-Since iPad Pro with A9X chip and 4 GB RAM, device is strong enough to convert Full HD video.
+Since iPad Pro with A9X chip and 4 GB RAM, device is strong enough to convert Full HD videos.
 Many formats and audio codecs are supported, but not AC-3 due to copyright issues.
 Choose your format, video encoder, resolution, FPS, bitrate, audio sample rate, audio bitrate, time range etc, and enjoy your videos.
 No Internet connection is required, it all works locally.

 You can download iConv on the App Store:

 If you are finding the best calculator for iOS, here is PCalc.
 It’s a great choice for scientists, engineers, students, programmers or for common use.
 It’s highly customizable, it includes RPN mode, constants, support for binary/hexadecimal/octal calculations, trigonometrics calculations, complex numbers support and rich settings.
 Converting between units is here too (hundreds of options), including currencies.
 You can have up to 8 lines on PCalc’s calculator display, multiple undos/redos and engineering/scientific notation.
-Interresting is support for Apple’s features.
+Interesting is support for Apple’s features.
 PCalc has it’s macOS counterpart and it can be synced with it’s iOS counterpart via iCloud, so you don’t have to play with many options on both platforms.
-Interesting is support for Notification Center widget and Handoff compatibility, so you can start calculating on your Mac and after you need go out, you can continue on your iPad, including history of calculations.
+Interesting is support for Notification Center widget and Handoff compatibility, so you can start calculating on your Mac and after you need to go out, you can continue on your iPad, including history of calculations.
 PCalc is regularly updated.
-This is ultimate calculator for your iDevice (and Macs too).
+This is ultimate calculator for your iOS device (and Mac too).